Divorce Counseling, Treatment and Help in Lehigh Valley (Bethlehem, PA)

 —Amy Poehler, Yes Please

 If you are one of the many people going through a divorce, your world may be spinning too.
 The end of a marriage means many other losses are incurred.
 Recovering from loss is never a simple or easy process.
 It takes courage to acknowledge the pain and embrace a new future, but people who do so are often able to rebuild a happy, fulfilling future.
 And no one has to go through the recovery process alone.
-Therapists and counselors can provide support and guidance, often when it is most needed.
+Therapists, psychologists, and counselors can provide support and guidance, often when it is most needed.

 That is why Thriveworks Bethlehem offers divorce recovery therapy and counseling.
 We know that divorce means the end of a marriage—not the end of a fulfilling, happy life.
 On the other side of pain and loss, new adventures and healthy relationships often are waiting.